lukaskollmer/yo/docs/spec.md

 - Static methods are type member functions that can be called on the type itself
 - The compiler auto-generates an initializer for every type (`type_name::init(type_properties)`).

-**Example:** Declaring a struct with properties and member functions
+**Example** Declaring a struct with properties and member functions
 ```rust
 struct Person {
     name: String,